Royal descent

 Emperor Charlemagne, by Albrecht Dürer, 1511–1513, Germanisches Nationalmuseum.

 A royal descent is a genealogical line of descent from a past or present monarch.
+It is also typically known as having royal blood.

 Both geneticists and genealogists have attempted to estimate the percentage of living people with royal descent.
 From a genetic perspective, the number of unprovable descendants must be virtually unlimited if going back enough generations, according to coalescent theory, as the possibility increases exponentially following every century back in time.
 In other words, the number of descendants from a monarch increases as a function of the length of time between the monarch's death and the birth of the particular descendant.
 As for descendants of genealogically documented royal descent, various estimated figures have been proposed.
 For instance, Mark Humphrys, a professor of computer science at Dublin City University in Ireland, and genealogy enthusiast, estimated that there are millions of people of provable genealogical ancestry from medieval monarchs.

 In genealogy, royal descent is sometimes claimed as a mark of distinction and is seen as a desirable goal.
 However, due to the incompleteness and uncertainty of existing records, the number of people who do claim royal descent tends to be higher than the number who can actually prove it.
-Historically, pretenders, impostors and those hoping to improve their social status have often claimed royal descent; some have used fabricated lineages.
+Historically, pretenders, impostors and those hoping to improve their social status have often claimed royal descent; Some have used fabricated lineages.
 The importance of royal descent to some genealogists has been criticized.